OpenCyphal/pycyphal/CONTRIBUTING.rst

 Those must be dealt with carefully as it needs to be ensured that the code that requires generated packages to be available is not executed until they are generated.

-When adding new transports, make sure to extend the test suite so that the presentation layer is tested against them.
+When adding new transports, make sure to extend the test suite so that the presentation layer and other higher-level components are tested against them.
+At least the following locations should be checked first:

+- ``tests/presentation`` -- generic presentation layer test cases.
+- ``tests/cli`` -- CLI and demo test cases.
+- The list may not be exhaustive, please grep the sources to locate all relevant modules.

 Releasing